Get free shipping on all orders - Ends Sunday!

 The causes of osteosarcoma in dogs are listed below.

 • Genetic Predisposition: Large and giant breeds have a higher genetic predisposition to developing osteosarcoma.
-The commonality indicates a hereditary component to the disease.
+The commonality indicates a hereditary component.

 • Rapid Growth Rates: Dogs that grow quickly to large sizes are susceptible to osteosarcoma.
 Rapid bone growth and increased bone turnover contribute to the risk of developing cancerous cells that cause tumors.